 Clive Thompson also compares the founding fathers to programmers:

 Hamilton, Madison and Jefferson entered ‘The Room Where it Happens’ and Hamilton [came] out having written 20 lines of code that basically said, ‘Washington is going to be this center of power, and there’s going to be the national bank,’.
 They pushed their software update, and completely changed the country.

 The big difference is that with software it is easy to run experiments.
 In politics, it is almost impossible, so programmers don’t like it.

 Coders should excel at resilience (tolerating frustration), since code can become complex fast and errors are bound to appear.
 They also need to be constantly learning new methods and tools, since software changes fast, sometimes because better processes are discovered, and sometimes just following fashion.

-The cognitively demanding task of programming can become addicting because it induces an state of flow, in which time doesn’t seem to pass.
+The cognitively demanding task of programming can be addictive because it induces a state of flow, in which time doesn’t seem to pass.
 This is why programmers usually enjoy it so much.
-But patience and discipline are muscles, and mentally stimulating job is fun, but tiring, and it is more difficult to socialize when tired, as Robert M. Sapolsky describes in the book Behave:
+But patience and discipline are muscles, and mentally stimulating work is fun, but tiring, and it is more difficult to socialize when tired, as Robert M. Sapolsky describes in the book Behave: